DinoHub-SubT/dsta_deploy/docs/catkin/local-catkin-uav.md

         # catkin build the UGV workspaces
         ./deployer -s local.uav.cpu.catkin.build

-- Please change the robot name `uav` to whichever Azure robot VM you are building on.

-## Local GPU VM

-### 1. Catkin Build

-Follow this step, **on the localhost**, not on the Azure remote VM.

-        # go to the deploy top level path
-        cd ~/deploy_ws/src

-        # create the docker shell on the remote host
-        ./deployer -s local.uav.gpu.docker.shell

-        # clean the previous built workspaces
-        ./deployer -s local.uav.gpu.catkin.clean

-        # build the PX4 firmware
-        ./deployer -s local.uav.gpu.px4

-        # catkin build the UGV workspaces
-        ./deployer -s local.uav.gpu.catkin.build

-- Please change the robot name `uav` to whichever Azure robot VM you are building on.

 ## Cleanup (optional)

 You should remove containers when done with its development (for those that are available).

-Automated remove the docker containers:

         # go to the deploy top level path
         cd ~/deploy_ws/src